sigfault-byte/phishing-investigation/2025-07-antai-surveymonkey/1_analysis-report.md

 They do not validate inputs, Card details are not validated.

-On the previous website, when trying to send random post to the card detail, I got IP banned after the first post.
+On previous tests, when trying to send random post to the card detail, I got IP banned after the first post.

-I am unsure about the post endpoint regarding the form submission.

 ---
-# Reported to [cert-fr@ssi.gouv.fr](mailto:cert-fr@ssi.gouv.fr) with raw email, and findings. - 2025-07-29 -
+# Reported to **cert-fr** with raw email, and findings. - 2025-07-29 -